theheking/babs-rna-seq/practical_overview/Week9_Differential_Expression.md

 Paste this list of geneIDs as input into gene ontology enrichment website and select run query.
 The top most enriched GO terms will be displayed in an assortment of figures.
 For example, one of the top enriched processes is circulatory system development, which is unsuprising as we are looking at genes that are DE in heart samples vs cerebellum.
 ![DEGUST](../assets/img/goprofileroutput.png)

+Note the choice of background set is key for getting accurate results.
+This is because frequency of genes annotated to a GO term is relative to the entire background set.
+[Gene Ontology Website](http://geneontology.org/docs/go-enrichment-analysis/) explains this articulately:
+**"For example, if the input list contains 10 genes and the enrichment is done for biological process in S. cerevisiae whose background set contains 6442 genes, then if 5 out of the 10 input genes are annotated to the GO term: DNA repair, then the sample frequency for DNA repair will be 5/10.
+Whereas if there are 100 genes annotated to DNA repair in all of the S. cerevisiae genome, then the background frequency will be 100/6442." **

 Please explore all of the different figures.
 Depending on your samples and your biological question the results could be interesting or not...